Gina Grosso

-Gina Marie Grosso is an American defense official and retired United States Air Force lieutenant general who is the Assistant Secretary of Veteran Affairs for Human Resources and Administration/Operations, Security and Preparedness since June 23, 2021.
+Gina Marie Grosso is a former American defense official and retired United States Air Force lieutenant general and former Assistant Secretary of Veteran Affairs for Human Resources and Administration/Operations, Security and Preparedness from 2021 to 2024.
 In the Air Force, Grosso last served as the Deputy Chief of Staff for Manpower, Personnel and Services (A1), Headquarters U.S. Air Force from October 2015 to October 2018.

 General Grosso entered the Air Force in 1986 as a Reserve Officer Training Corps distinguished graduate from Carnegie-Mellon University, Pittsburgh, Pennsylvania.
 She held several command and staff positions throughout her career.
 As a staff officer, she served as an operations analyst, personnel programs analyst, Air Staff and Office of the Secretary of Defense action officer, Major Command Director of Manpower and Personnel, Director of the Air Force Colonel Management Office, Director, Manpower, Organization and Resources, and Director of Force Management Policy.
 Her command tours include a Headquarters Squadron Section, Military Personnel Flight, Mission Support Squadron, command of the Air Force's sole Basic Military Training Group, and as Joint Base and 87th Air Base Wing commander at Joint Base McGuire-Dix-Lakehurst, NJ.
 Prior to her current assignment, she was the Director of the Air Force Sexual Assault Prevention and Response (SAPR), Office of the Vice Chief of Staff, Headquarters U.S. Air Force, Washington, D.C.

-Gen. Grosso is the first female personnel chief in Air Force history.
+Gen. Grosso was the first female personnel chief in Air Force history.
 She is married to Col. (USAF, Ret) Brian O'Connor, a former C-17 Globemaster III pilot.